 Hearty Lentil Moussaka // Vegan + RSF +GF

-This dish as an epic wonderfully spiced (and super-quick to through together!) lentil-tomato layer, sandwiched between layers of hearty potato and soft melt-in-your-mouth eggplant.
-Then on top your given a VIP seat straight to foodie-heaven with a seriously incredible bechamel that rounds this whole dish out with 10 stars from me.
+This dish is an epic wonderfully spiced (and super-quick to throw together!) lentil-tomato layer, sandwiched between layers of hearty potato and soft melt-in-your-mouth eggplant.
+Then on top your given a VIP seat straight to foodie-heaven with this seriously incredible bechamel that rounds this whole dish out with 10 stars from me.
 I know I'll be making this a bunch this winter honeybunches.
 Sooo SO good!!

 Serves 6-10 people, depending on serving sizes

 - 2 large eggplants, thinly sliced lengthways (1cm approx)

 - 1 heaped tsp minced garlic (2 cloves equivalent)

 - 2 tsp cinnamon

 - 1 tsp each of cumin & dried mixed herbs